-- If you use -S without specifying a server name, optdiag looks for a server named SYBASE. - When you do not use -S, optdiag looks for the server that your DSQUERY environment variable specifies.

-displays the version number of and a copyright message for optdiag and exits.
+- If you use -S without specifying a server name, optdiag looks for a server named SYBASE. - When you do not use -S, optdiag looks for the server that your DSQUERY environment variable specifies. - -v displays the version number of and a copyright message for optdiag and exits. - -h displays the optdiag syntax help. - includes system tables in optdiag output.
+By default, only user tables are included.

--h

-displays the optdiag syntax help.